 In 1919 he left service to write his Master's papers which he received on August 5, 1919 with certification as "Master of a Passenger Steamer".
 Swank's first job as a ship's Master was with Thompson Howe Sound Navigation which was late taken over by the Union Steamships Company.
-In 1922 he joined the Grand Trunk Pacific Line (now called Canadian National Steamships).
+In 1922 he joined the Grand Trunk Pacific Line (later called Canadian National Steamships).
 In 1942 he joined the B.C.
-Steamship Line (now known as Northland Navigation), running to Alaska for the United States Army.
+Steamship Line (later known as Northland Navigation), running to Alaska for the United States Army.
 In 1945 he joined the Frank Waterhouse Company which was later absorbed by Union Steamships Ltd. Swank sailed on all of the Union Steamship freighters and was Master of their flagship Cassiar before his retirement on December 6, 1957.

 Swank’s maritime career includes the following appointments: